View forecast error metrics (View results)

 • Most items have MAD values between 0-86, indicating that most forecast errors are relatively small.

-• A few items fall into higher MAD ranges, meaning those forecasts have more significant deviations from actual values.
+• A few items fall into higher MAD ranges, indicating greater deviations from actual values.

 SMAPE is a forecasting error metric that calculates the percentage difference between actual and forecasted values, normalized by their average.
 It helps measure forecast accuracy while handling scale differences.

-• Most items have SMAPE values between 0%-6%, indicating a high forecast accuracy.
+• Most items have SMAPE values between 0% and 6%, indicating high forecast accuracy.

-• Fewer items fall into higher SMAPE ranges, meaning those forecasts have relatively more significant percentage errors.
+• Fewer items fall into higher SMAPE ranges, indicating those forecasts have relatively larger percentage errors.

 MASE is a forecasting accuracy metric that compares the absolute error of a model’s predictions to the mistake of a naïve baseline method (such as a simple moving average).
 It helps determine if a forecasting model performs better than a fundamental benchmark.